 If you are browsing the web using Safari, OTP Auth has something special for you: A Safari extension.
 Just launch this extension, choose an account and the code of the chosen account will be inserted into the website right where you need it.

 OTP Auth is the only app out there that allows you to export accounts.
 They are saved in an encrypted file using AES-128, one of the strongest encryption algorithms out there.
-If you have apps like Dropbox, Google Drive or Microsoft OneDrive installed you can even export the files to these third party storage services.
+If you have apps like Dropbox, Google Drive or Microsoft OneDrive installed you can export the files to these third party storage services.
+You can share these files using AirDrop.

 Instead of exporting just one account, OTP Auth also supports exporting all accounts at once.
 This allows you to easily create backups of all your accounts.
 Backups are encrypted with the same AES-128 encryption algorithm used for exporting one account and can be saved to third party storage services, too.